Government Debt Relief - Is It An Option?

-- HARP Mortgage - The HARP mortgage allows underwater borrowers who lost equity in the Great Recession to refinance into lower interest rates and affordable payments.
-The HARP program has helped over 3.4 million borrowers.
-The HARP program was recently extended until 2018, however it does have eligibility requirements including Fannie Mae and Freddie Mac loans originated before June 1, 2009.
+HARP Mortgage - The HARP mortgage allowed underwater borrowers who lost equity in the Great Recession to refinance into lower interest rates and affordable payments.
+The HARP program helped over 3.4 million borrowers.
+The HARP program expired at the end of 2018.
+Both Fannie Mae and Freddie Mac replaced HARP with special high loan to value refinance programs.

 Government Debt Relief for Student Loans

-The second biggest consumer non-housing debt in America is student loans.
-As of Q2 2017 Student loan debt had reached $1.34 billion.
-Student loan balance tripled in the last 17 years (between Q1 2003 - Q2 2017) and now comprises more than 32% of all non-housing debt.
+The largest consumer non-housing debt in America is student loans.
+As of Q4 2020, student loan debt surpassed $1.55 billion.
+Student loan balance increased sevenfold between 2003 and 2020 and comprises more than 37% of all non-housing debt.

-If you are having short term problems, then consider a deferment or forbearance plan.
-However, if you are struggling with payments, then consider a loan consolidation, loan extension, Income-Driven Plan, Income-Sensitive Plan.
-There also exists certain loan forgiveness plans.
+If you are having short-term problems, then consider a deferment or forbearance plan.
+However, if you are struggling with payments, consider loan consolidation, loan extension, income-driven Plan, or an income-sensitive Plan.
+There also exist certain loan forgiveness plans.

 Government Debt Relief for Medical and Hardship Situations

-While there is no universal program to help with personal debt, there are a number of local programs to help people in financial hardships.
+While there is no universal program to help with personal debt, some local programs help people in financial hardships.
 One of the main sources of financial hardship is due to illness and medical bills.
-Not only do people lose income, but medical debt can be very expensive.
-Left with no recourse, many people use up their savings and even run up credit card debt to pay medical bill and get medical care.
+Not only do people lose income, but medical debt can be costly.
+Left with no recourse, many people use up their savings and even run up credit card debt to pay their medical bills and get medical care.

 The government has a website to help with medical and other bills.
-You can learn about state and federal health insurance programs that may offer help with paying for bills or payment options.
+You can learn about state and federal health insurance programs that may help pay for bills or payment options.
 Here are some other areas that the government can offer relief: Paying for Telephone Service, Home Energy Bill, Medical Bills, Prescription Drug Costs, and Welfare or Temporary Assistance for Needy Families (TANF).

-The government also provides information and programs about medical debt on their website https://medlineplus.gov/financialassistance.html .
+The government also provides information and programs about medical debt on their Medlinplus site.
 As the saying goes: "an ounce of prevention is worth a pound of cure."
-While much of the information does not help with past debt, by arming yourself with knowledge, it may be possible to avoid some of the medical debt.
+While much of the information does not help with past debt, it may be possible to avoid some of the medical debt by arming yourself with knowledge.